Altstetten (Zurich): History

-The former municipality of Altstetten was incorporated into the city of Zürich in 1934.
+The former municipality of Altstetten was incorporated into the city of Zurich in 1934.
 The neighbouring municipality of Albisrieden was incorporated at the same time, and together they form district 9 of the city.

 In 1967 Ernst Sieber became the parish priest of Zürich-Altstetten where he worked until his retirement as pastor in 1992.

 Transportation

-Altstetten railway station is a nodal point where the Zürich S-Bahn, Zürich trams, Zürich trolleybuses and Zürich buses all connect.
+Zurich Altstetten railway station is a nodal point where the Zurich S-Bahn, Zurich trams, Zurich trolleybuses and Zurich buses all connect.
 The station is served by S-Bahn lines S5, S11, S12, S14, S19 and S42, providing frequent services to Zürich Hauptbahnhof with a ride time only a few minutes.
 Tram route 4 serves a terminus on the northern side of the station, whilst trolleybus route 31 passes the south side of the station.
 Bus routes 78, 80, 89 and 95 also serve the south side of the station, whilst routes 304, 307 and 308 terminate at the north side.

 Some 1.25 km south of the station, tram route 2 operates through the main Badenerstrasse street, connecting with bus routes 35, 78 and 80 at Lindenplatz stop.
 About 700 m to the west of Lindenplatz, tram route 2 terminates at Farbhof, where it connects with trolleybus 31 and buses 35, 78 and 303.

-Future plans involve the construction of the Limmattalbahn, a new metre gauge light rail line that will link Altstetten station with communities further west in the valley of the Limmat, along a route similar to that of the long abandoned Limmattal-Strassenbahn.
+Future plans involve the construction of the Limmattal light rail line, a new metre gauge tram line that will link Altstetten station with communities further west in the valley of the Limmat, along a route similar to that of the long abandoned Limmattal-Strassenbahn.
 It is planned that the line will be partially opened by 2020 and will connect to the city tram system at Altstetten station, with the possibility of extending city tram service over the Limmattalbahn as far as Schlieren.